mugan86/translate-ui-android-kotlin-library/README.md

 ```
 ### Next version features ###
 * Add more languages to use in Dialog selection.
+* Optimize code with one objective: Easy use.

 ### New version features ###
 * Update Gradle :white_check_mark: